• Home

 According to the FBI's 2021 Internet Crime Report, phishing, in all its forms, is snowballing.
 There were 241,342 reported cases in 2020; that number jumped to 323,972 in 2021.
 Effective phishing emails have become a concern for enterprises.
 Any compromised target can lead cybercriminals to breach the enterprise systems.

-2. It is a good practice to investigate the links, click-here banners, image buttons, and luring coupons before approaching them.
+• Investigate links, click-here banners, image buttons, and luring coupons before clicking on them.

 Conclusion